jronallo/iiif-workshop-new/content/presentation-api/data-workflows.md

 ---
+title: Presentation Data Workflows
-title: "Data Workflows"
+menuTitle: "Data Workflows"
 date: 2018-04-15T14:53:59-04:00
 weight: 130
 ---

-# Presentation Data Workflows

 Each institution is likely to have different steps towards implementing IIIF and make different decisions on priorities for implementation.